wars2k/OrderAndDisorder/README.md

 ## Project Overview

-[This site](https://wars2kk.github.io/OrderAndDisorder) is a project dedicated to Canto 4 of Lucy Hutchinson's *Order and Disorder*, an epic poem full of Biblical allusions.
+[This site](https://wars2kk.github.io/OrderAndDisorder) is a project dedicated to Canto 4 of Lucy Hutchinson's *Order and Disorder*, an epic poem from the 17th century full of Biblical allusions.
 This project allows readers of *Order and Disorder* to easily track the Biblical references that Hutchinson makes without needing to constantly reference a Bible.

 ## How to Use The Site